-- Prohibited methods include use of rifles, pistols, or shotguns larger than 10-gauge, live decoys, or sinkboxes.
+- Prohibited methods include use of rifles, pistols or shotguns larger than 10-gauge; live decoys; or sinkboxes.

-- Light geese may not be taken (1) from or by means of any motorboat or other craft having a motor attached, or any sailboat, unless the motor has been shut off and the sails furled.
+- From or by means of any motorboat or other craft having a motor attached, or any sailboat, unless the motor has been shut off and the sails furled.
 A craft under power may be used only to retrieve dead or crippled birds; however, the craft may not be used under power to shoot crippled birds.

 - All refuges closed to normal waterfowl hunting are also closed during the conservation order.
 This includes the Lac qui Parle Game Refuge and duck and goose refuges that are posted with signs as closed during fall waterfowl seasons.

-- Participants may not sell or offer for sale light geese or their plumage, but may possess, transport and otherwise properly use them.
+- Participants may not sell or offer for sale light geese or their plumage but may possess, transport and otherwise properly use them.